 How to edit PDF files

 How to edit a PDF in Adobe Acrobat

 To get started, open your document and click Edit PDF - it’s on the right-hand side of the top toolbar.
 If you need to edit the text, just place your cursor over the text you want to change; you can change its appearance with the Format options in the toolbar.

 If you need to adjust an image, hover your pointer over a picture to highlight it, then edit it using the Objects options in the same toolbar as when you edited text.

-Sejda is another excellent pick when it comes to online PDF editors.
-Not only is this free, but it has a host of other tools, letting you convert, compress and split PDFs; there’s even an OCR reader.
+Sejda is another excellent pick when it comes to online PDF editors with a host of other tools letting you convert, compress and split PDFs.
+There’s even an OCR reader.
 It’s free, but if you’re a power-user, you’ll need to join a payment plan, which unlocks the time limits and other restrictions.

 When you're on the website, click 'PDF Editor', then ‘Upload PDF file’.
 Once done, you’ll see a toolbar of options at the top of the screen, letting you add or edit text, add forms and images, sign pages and more.
 There’s also a paid-for desktop client if you’d rather not edit in your browser.

 How to use LibreOffice Draw for editing a PDF

 It’s not a dedicated PDF editor, but it has an impressive array of features.
 And Draw, one of the tools in the program, lets you edit PDF files without watermarks.